-Container (P): Insert a new container as subitem of the selected tree item.
-The Insert container dialog is activated.
-See chapter 12 for more information on containers and this dialog.
+Container (P): Insert a new container as a subitem of the selected tree item.
+The Insert container dialogue is activated.
+See chapter 12 for more information on containers and this dialogue.

-Data Item (P): Insert a new data item as subitem of the selected tree item.
-The insert data item dialog is activated.
-See chapter 13 for more information on this dialog.
+Data Item (P): Insert a new data item as a subitem of the selected tree item.
+The insert data item dialogue is activated.
+See chapter 13 for more information on this dialogue.

-Entity/Unit (P): Insert a new entity or unit as subitem of the selected tree item.
-The Insert Entity/Unit dialog is activated.
+Entity/Unit (P): Insert a new entity or unit as a subitem of the selected tree item.
+The Insert Entity/Unit dialogue is activated.

-External Data Link (P): Insert a link to an external data source, in the GeoDmsGui 7.130 this is implemented for Ascii grids, dBase files, ODBC sources and Shape files.
+External Data Link (P): Insert a link to an external data source, this is implemented for ASCII grids, dBase files, ODBC sources and Shapefiles.
 They will be configured as subitem(s) of the selected tree item.